AndresTerrer/AdventOfCode2024/README.md

 - Day_##/ folders to keep each day's data and code
     - test.txt with the short version of the data
     - data.txt with all data for the answer
-    - Notebook.ipynb, clear development, testing and text of the quiestons
+    - Notebook.ipynb, clear development, testing and text for the quiestons

 - Common processing script for reading the data and what not.
 - Make_day_folder.py for creating a new folder with the same structure.
-Call it using  >> python make_fay_folder.py --day < day_number >
+Call it using

+>> python make_day_folder.py --day < day_number >